thenikso/bootes/README.md

 The original intentions for Bootes was to boot a C++ operating system (codenamed Chaos) that was never realized.

 ## Running Bootes
-The repository contains a pre-build image of a bootable (floppy disk)[http://en.wikipedia.org/wiki/Floppy_disk] that can be used to run Bootes without the need of building it.
+The repository contains a pre-build image of a bootable [floppy disk](http://en.wikipedia.org/wiki/Floppy_disk) that can be used to run Bootes without the need of building it.

 ### Running in BOCHS
-Download and install the latest version of (BOCHS)[http://bochs.sourceforge.net].
-OS X users can use (Homebrew)[http://mxcl.github.com/homebrew/] and follow the instructions of `brew install bochs`.
+Download and install the latest version of [BOCHS](http://bochs.sourceforge.net).
+OS X users can use [Homebrew](http://mxcl.github.com/homebrew/) and follow the instructions of `brew install bochs`.

 Run BOCHS *from the bin directory*.